ckormanyos/pi-crunch-metal/README.md

 [![Build Status](https://github.com/ckormanyos/pi-crunch-metal/actions/workflows/pi-crunch-metal.yml/badge.svg)](https://github.com/ckormanyos/pi-crunch-metal/actions)
 ==================

-pi-crunch-metal computes a million digits of pi on a bare-metal RaspberryPi(R)-Zero (and other systems).
+pi-crunch-metal computes a million digits of $\pi$ on a bare-metal RaspberryPi(R)-Zero (and other systems).

 This fascinating, educational and fun project combines the domain of high-performance numerical computing with the raw simplicity of bare-metal embedded microcontroller systems.

-Exihbiting the utmost in portability realized through modern header-only C++11 template code, pi-crunch-metal is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.
+Exihbiting the utmost in portability realized through modern header-only C++14 template code, pi-crunch-metal is intended to run out of the box on both a PC system as well as selected bare-metal microcontroller systems.